WOOT!

 For any emergencies, all our Trip Leaders possess a minimum Wilderness First Aid Certification with at least one leader having a Wilderness First Responder Certification on every trip.
 If outside help is needed all our trips carry Delorme InReach emergency communication devices with them that allows for contact for outside help.

-For families who need to get in contact with students while they are away, all communication can be directed to the Outdoor Center Programs Coordinator who can contact all groups in the field.
+For families who need to get in contact with students while they are away, all communication can be directed to the WOOT team who can contact all groups in the field.

 General Inquiry/Equipment Needs: